 The Health and Wellbeing Architecture Summer Intensive offers graduate students, doctoral students, practicing architects, healthcare planners, healthcare practitioners and international guests an opportunity to come together and deepen their competencies in the field of design for health and wellbeing.

 Led by professor Laura Arpiainen, the August 2020 Intensive will center on learnings from the COVID-19 pandemic.
-Participants can work on their individual projects or generate a project in a team.
+Participants are challenged to create a concise strategy, intervention or a policy suggestion based on the course contents.
 International participants are encouraged to bring project ideas from their respective countries.

 This highly interactive and interdisciplinary class is completed 100% online (updated June 25).